MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="even">
 <td>Shininess</td>
-<td>[VgPositiveNumber](#data-types-used-in-the-vml-object-model).
+<td><a href="#data-types-used-in-the-vml-object-model">VgPositiveNumber</a>.
 Determines how concentrated or spread out specular reflection is.
 A high value would be 8 to 10 and would approximate a mirror, and a low value would be 2 to 3 and would approximate sequined clothing.
 Values of 3 to 7 are recommended.
 High values will reflect pinpoint light sources.</td>
 </tr>
 <tr class="odd">
 <td>SkewAmt</td>